 5. If the modeling organization fails to make the appropriate revisions within the Commission's specified time frame, the model shall be suspended until the appropriate revisions are made to conform the model such that it meets the standards.
 The Commission Chair shall send a letter to the modeling organization indicating that the acceptability of the model has been suspended until the Commission votes on the acceptability of the revised model and a new model version identification has been assigned by the modeling organization.
 Once the Commission has determined acceptability of the revised model, the revised model shall supersede the previously-accepted model.
-The acceptability of the revised model shall expire at the end of the current cycle as provided for in Subsection VI.
-Review by the Commission, KL.
-Expiration of a Model Found Acceptable unless additional differences are discovered prior to expiration.
+The acceptability of the revised model shall expire at the end of the current cycle as provided for in subsection L. Expiration of a Model Found Acceptable under section VI.
+Review by the Commission, unless additional differences are discovered prior to expiration.